coryarcangel/coryarcangel.com/_things-i-made/2015-095-music-and-the-mind-of-the-world.md

 type: '2'
 long_id: 2015-095 Music and the Mind of the World
 url: 2015-095-music-and-the-mind-of-the-world
+title: 'Tony Conrad: Music and the Mind of the World (SRF-040)'
 year: '2015'
 medium: 'Website, Youtube account. '
 commission: